Rext-dev/Rext-dev/README.md

 ---

 ### ✨ Want to Collaborate?
-feel free to open an Issue or Discussion on any repository.
+Feel free to open an Issue or Discussion on any repository.

 <p align="center">
   <a href="https://x.com/RextDev" target="_blank" style="text-decoration:none;">